Showing posts with label ship. Show all posts

 I ordered Fried Shrimp, Pinto Beans, cornbread, chow, and tartar sauce.

-Bought some chocolate candy and hubby a shirt.
+I bought some chocolate candy and a shirt for Hubby.

 It began to rain in Russellville and rained all the way home.